 Input devices, processing and output devices

 Input devices allow us to enter raw data [data: information without context, eg a list of students with numbers beside their names is data, when it's made clear that those numbers represent their placing in a 100 metre race, the data becomes information ] into a computer.
-The computer processes the data and then produces outputsoutput: A systems block or component that is activated by the process block.
-For example, this could be an LED, a buzzer or a motor. that we can understand using an output device.
+The computer processes the data and then produces outputs [output: the term denoting either an exit or changes which exit a system and which activate/modify a process ] that we can understand using an output device.
 Input devices can be manual or automatic.

 The processing is mainly handled by the Central Processing Unit (CPU).